Credit card balance transfers

 Check the relevant dates

-Find out when the balance trasfer period starts.
-For example, is
+Find out when the balance transfer period starts.
+For example,

-it from the date of your application, the date the card is approved
+is it from the date of your application, the date the card is

-or the date the transfer occurrs?
-Being aware of these details will
+approved or the date the transfer occurs?
+Being aware of these

-help you take full advantage of the transfer offer and manage your
+details will help you take full advantage of the transfer offer and

 If you decide to transfer your balance, close your old credit